cynthia/yael/doc/tutorial/tuto_imgindexing.rst

 In the following, you can just copy/paste the code to the Python interpreter (or put it in a script).
-You can inspect the variables, which are plain numpy arrays.
+You can inspect the variables, which are plain numpy arrays, load/save them to files, etc.

 We first load all the descriptors